 Home Country Coverage for Visits Home

-Going home for a visit?
-With most policies, you won’t have any coverage if something happens while you’re there.
+With most policies, you won’t have any coverage if something happens while you’re visiting your home country.
 And if you’re a long-term traveler, your provincial/national medical coverage may also have expired.
 (Canadians are familiar with this; once you are absent from your province for a certain amount of time – usually around six months – you have no medical coverage).

 Travel Insurance Coronavirus Coverage

 Does travel insurance cover coronavirus?
-In most cases, no. Of the very few insurance companies left out there that satisfy the criteria above, most don’t cover claims related to COVID – or if they do, their fine print is so ambiguous it gives them enough leeway to deny claims as they see fit.
+Of the very few insurance companies left out there that satisfy the criteria above, many still don’t cover claims related to COVID – or if they do, their fine print is so ambiguous it gives them enough leeway to deny claims as they see fit.
 And even if they cover a medical claim on the contraction of COVID or any other pandemic illness, they may not cover a mandated quarantine and related expenses.

 This leads me to Safety Wing: an insurance company developed by nomads, for nomads.
 This doesn’t mean it’s a fly-by-night operation; far from it.
 Their policies are underwritten by Tokyo Marine HCC, financially rated as an A++ company (which means they have the financial stability and cash reserves to pay out on claims).

-And SafetyWing offers three insurance products specially designed for remote workers and remote companies.
+SafetyWing offers three insurance products specially designed for remote workers and remote companies.
 It’s one of the top travel insurers for nomads that offers legitimate medical plans and insurance.

 Here are a few features offered within the full suite of SafetyWing products: